 Commonly Asked Questions

 When did Szechuan sauce come out?
 When is McDonald’s bringing back their Szechuan sauce?

-The McDonald’s dipping sauce originally came out in 1998.
-They brought it back in 2017 and 2018, albeit for a brief period of time and in limited stock.
-However, you don’t have to miss out on this sauce as long as you have this copycat recipe!
+McDonald’s szechuan sauce originally came out in 1998 for the promotion of the Disney movie Mulan.
+It used to be a Teriyaki-like dipping sauce for their delicious chicken nuggets.
+They brought it back in limited stock in 2017 and 2018, after being featured in an episode of the famous animated series Rick and Morty.
+However, you don’t have to miss it as long as you have this copycat recipe!

 Szechuan dishes are generally very flavorful with a lot of garlic and chili peppers and are usually both sweet and spicy.
 The famous szechuan spice is their unique szechuan peppercorns.
 If you’re wondering why Szechuan food is so spicy, it’s because of the humidity and rainy weather in Sichuan, which is why they use chili pepper in many of their dishes.

 You don’t need a time machine to taste the iconic McDonald’s Szechuan sauce!
 This 15-minute recipe will let you pair this famous sweet, spicy, and savory sauce with your favorite crispy, fried, and noodle dishes.